jeffgodwyll/jeffgodwyll.com/pages/posts/2015/chromoting.md

 For example I use [i3wm](http://i3wm.org/) and it's [great](https://github.com/jeffgodwyll/dotfiles/blob/master/.i3/config) , [really](https://github.com/jeffgodwyll/dotfiles/blob/master/.i3status.conf)
 [great](https://github.com/jeffgodwyll/dotfiles/blob/master/i3-exit)...
-but I'm yet to be convinced though that I can be as productive with it on a touchscreen as I usually will since I remote from my nexus 7 quite often.
+but I'm yet to be convinced I can be as productive with it on a touchscreen as I usually will since I 'chromote' from my nexus 7 quite often.
-So instead I prefer to install a lightweight desktop window manager before continuing.
+So instead I prefer to install a lightweight desktop environment before continuing.
 I'll be using [XFCE](http://www.xfce.org/).

     $ sudo apt-get install xfce4 xfce4-terminal